At a glance

 - Nutritional cooking

-If you join us for four-weeks, we have organised one or two Spanish lessons per week for you to learn key phrases relating to medicine.
+If you join us for four-weeks, we have organized one or two Spanish lessons per week for you to learn key phrases relating to medicine.

 Take part in medical outreaches to provide healthcare to those in need